-Morocco is a North African country with long beaches, fortified fishing ports, lush oases and the High Atlas Mountains and a rich heritage of Roman and Islamic architecture.
+Morocco is a North African country with long beaches, fortified fishing ports, lush oases, and the High Atlas Mountains and rich heritage of Roman and Islamic architecture.
 For this reason, Tourism is the second largest foreign exchange earner in Morocco.

 Tourist Attractions in Morocco:

 Meknes was the capital of Morocco in the time of Sultan Moulay Ismail.
-It was the Sultan Moulay Islam who turned it into Spanish-Moorish style city and flourished it in its peak.
-And today it is one of the top tourist attractions in Morocco for the Sultan.
+It was Sultan Moulay Islam who turned it into Spanish-Moorish style city and flourished it in its peak.
+And today it is one of the most visited tourist destinations in Morocco for the Sultan.

 Volubilis was an important city in the Roman period.
 It was the administrative center of the province Mauretania Tingitana.
 It was famous for producing Grain and olive oil.
 These commodities were exported to Rome, contributing to the province’s prosperity and wealth.

 It is a popular shopping place offering many native handicrafts that are not available elsewhere, quite a show of wool garments and woven blankets.
 Chefchaouen is one of the main producers of cannabis in Morocco.
 Infamous drug Hashish is subsequently sold all over town.